mohmiim/MLIntroduction/session-2/README.md

    It will say, this is a pie_chart

-   The first thing we need to think about is what will be the input to our model, In all the cases we have seen so far the input was quite simple it was either one or 2 simple numbers, but in this case what would it be  ?
+   First, we need to think about is what will be the input to our model?
+In all the cases we have seen so far the input was quite simple it was either 1 or 2 simple numbers, but in this case, what would it be?
    We can not just feed the image as an image to the model for training, we need to represent it as numbers.
-Easiest way is to basically feed in the pixel values as the input to the model. basically if we have a true colour image we can represent every pixel using 3 integer values to represent the RGB value of the pixel.
-In other words is our image is W width and H height in pixels, we represent it as W*H*3 numbers.
+The easiest way is to feed in the pixel values as the input to the model.
+Basically, if we have a true-color image we can represent every pixel using 3 integer values to represent the RGB value of the pixel.
+In other words, if our image is W width and H height in pixels, we represent it as W*H*3 numbers.
 This way we can feed it to the Neural network and start the training process.

    The following diagram shows how this will look for an image that is 28 X 28 pixels